 He entered this world on Friday the 13th and exited on April Fools Day.
-In the 37 intervening years, Rube Waddell struck out more batters, frustrated more managers and attracted more fans than any pitcher of his era.
-An imposing physical specimen for his day, the 6'1", 196-pound Waddell possessed the intellectual and emotional maturity of a child--although a very precocious and engaging one at that.
-"There was delicious humor in many of his vagaries, a vagabond impudence and ingenuousness that made them attractive to the public," wrote the Columbus Dispatch.
-Waddell's on- and off-field exploits became instant legends.
+In the 37 intervening years, Rube Waddell struck out more batters, frustrated more managers, and attracted more fans than any pitcher of his era.
+An imposing physical specimen for his day, the 6-foot-1, 196-pound Waddell possessed the intellectual and emotional maturity of a child — although a very precocious and engaging one at that.
+"There was delicious humor in many of his vagaries, a vagabond impudence and ingenuousness that made them attractive to the public," wrote the Columbus Dispatch.1 Waddell's on- and off-field exploits became instant legends.

 Known to occasionally miss a scheduled start because he was off fishing or playing marbles with street urchins, Waddell might disappear for days during spring training, only to be found leading a parade down the main street of Jacksonville, Florida, or wrestling an alligator in a nearby lagoon.
 Despite these and other curious distractions, Waddell's immense physical ability was undeniable.
 He complemented a blazing fastball with a wicked curve and demonstrated excellent control with both.
 His strikeout-to-walk ratio was nearly 3-to-1 for his career (almost 4-to-1 in his record-setting season of 1904.)

-In August of 1897, without so much as an inning in minor league baseball, Waddell's reputation earned him a tryout with the National League's Pittsburgh Pirates.
+In August of 1897, without so much as an inning in minor-league baseball, Waddell's reputation earned him a tryout with the National League's Pittsburgh Pirates.
 His seating assignment at a team meal earned him a release before he ever appeared in a game.
 "Rube sat beside Manager (Patsy) Donovan," the Louisville Courier-Journal reported.
 "Patsy heard him talk and released him as soon as breakfast was over."4

-The visiting Louisville Colonels saw promise in the young lefthander and signed him.
-Rube made his major league debut on September 8, 1897, a 5-1 loss to Baltimore, the defending league champion.
-A week later, he relieved in a lost cause against Pittsburgh.
+The visiting Louisville Colonels saw promise in the young left-hander and signed him.
+Rube made his major-league debut on September 8, 1897, a 5-1 loss to Baltimore, the defending league champion.
+A week later, he relieved in a lost cause against Pittsburg.

 Louisville management believed Waddell needed more seasoning before testing the majors for a full season.
 Accordingly, he began the 1898 campaign with Detroit of the Western League.
 The relationship didn't last long.
 Waddell pitched in nine games for Detroit before he left the team after a squabble over a fine.
 He pitched briefly in Chatham, Ontario and finished the year in Homestead, Pennsylvania.
 Waddell returned to the Western League in 1899 with Columbus, Ohio, where he enjoyed his first successful season in organized baseball, as he notched a 26-8 record for Columbus and Grand Rapids before rejoining Louisville in the final month of the season and winning seven of nine decisions.

-Prior to the start of the 1900 season, the Louisville franchise was contracted from the National League, but Colonels' owner Barney Dreyfuss purchased a half-interest in the Pirates and arranged for the "trade" of 10 of his players to Pittsburgh, including Waddell.
-Pitching for Pittsburgh, Waddell paced National League pitchers in 1900 in ERA (2.37) and was second in strikeouts (130), but also finished with a losing record (8-13) and missed nearly two months of the season.
+Prior to the start of the 1900 season, the Louisville franchise was contracted from the National League, but Colonels owner Barney Dreyfuss purchased a half-interest in the Pirates and arranged for the "trade" of 10 of his players to Pittsburg, including Waddell.
+Pitching for Pittsburg, Waddell paced National League pitchers in 1900 in ERA (2.37) and was second in strikeouts (130), but also finished with a losing record (8-13) and missed nearly two months of the season.